xiahangyu/ALE-Atari-Width/README.md

       ./ale -display_screen true -discount_factor 0.995 -randomize_successor_novelty true -max_sim_steps_per_frame 150000  -player_agent search_agent -search_method rollout_iw1  (ROM_PATH)

-Mind that Rollout_IW(1) can only work with Bpros features right now.
+Note that Rollout_IW(1) can only work with Bpros features right now.

 and you have to substitute ROM_PATH for any of the games under *supported_roms* folder.